Iron deficiency in children: Prevention tips for parents

 Why is iron important for children?

-Iron helps move oxygen from the lungs to the rest of the body and helps muscles store and use oxygen.
-If your child's diet lacks iron, he or she might develop a condition called iron deficiency.
+Iron helps move oxygen from the lungs to the rest of the body.
+It also helps muscles store and use oxygen.
+If your child's diet lacks iron, you child might develop an iron deficiency.

 How much iron do children need?